 Bears usually keep to themselves, but the salmon run brings many bears together, and they are very wary of one another, particularly when boars are around.
 They are far more worried about other bears than they are about humans.
 Their full size becomes apparent when they stand up on their hind legs to watch the other bears or scan the water for churning pools of salmon.

+I currently run lodge-based trips to Katmai, where we take a daily seaplane to bear hotspots deep in the park’s interior.
 If bear photography is on your bucket list, check out our Katmai trip.
 You won’t regret it!